MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/resource-abbreviations.md

 # Abbreviation examples for Azure resources

 This page gives you abbreviation examples for many of the resources in Azure.
-Below you'll find *abbreviations* mapped to *resource* and *resource provider namespace*.
+The following table has *abbreviations* mapped to *resource* and *resource provider namespace*.

 **Azure Naming Tool:** You can use the Azure Naming Tool to standardize and automate your naming process.
 For more information, see [Azure Naming Tool Overview](https://github.com/microsoft/CloudAdoptionFramework/tree/master/ready/AzNamingTool).